 New York: Harcourt, Brace and Company, (1955).

+Hardcover.
 First edition.
-Slight wear to the boards, else a near fine copy in very good dustwrapper with several modest nicks and tears.
+Neat, early owner's name and a tiny crease on front fly, about fine in very good dustwrapper with a single tiny nick, a short tear, and a light ring on the front panel.
 The author's uncommon first book.
 Poorly received upon publication, Gaddis spent two decades writing copy for large corporations before publishing his next novel.
-By the end of his life he had published only three more novels but two of them won National Book Awards, and he was seen as a major American author whose experimental work bridged the writings of James Joyce and Thomas Pynchon.
+By the end of his life he had published only three additional novels but two of them won National Book Awards, and he was seen as a major American author whose experimental work bridged the writings of James Joyce and Thomas Pynchon.